WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Sophia-Batchelor/Weekly-Meetings.md

 *Sophia & Kirstie meet every 2 weeks on Tuesdays*

+### Date: 3 August 2021

+#### Who did you help this week?

+* I shared my 'ramping back to work' plan with the lab and have heard that it was cool and helpful
+  * KW: YAY!
+* DL - a canandian vr colleague who needed some info/brain storming about their vr projects
+  * KW: Also fun!

+#### Who helped you this week?

+* I met in hyde park :deciduous_tree: with MS for a lovely chit chat
+  * KW: :deciduous_tree: indeed!
+* Monday coffee chats were amaizng this week!
+General thanks to AB, MS, and SG for being peppy and laughing about things
+  * KW: FAB!
+* Last week AB & AM had an awesome lab meeting on negotiations which was just so awesome
+  * KW: I'm so glad!
+* JY is awesome and helping make things run smoothly at Leeds
+  * KW: :raised_hands: Great stuff, so glad she's around!
+* NG, an old friend from NZ who I chatted with about the approaches of science
+  * KW: Oh good stuff :sparkles:

+#### What did you achieve?

+* Got hold of and read previous lab members' transfer reports which have massive massively helped frame what is expected from our lab specifically
+* This is the first week back at work and so far I'm above water

+#### What did you struggle with?

+* Laptop broke :scream: (it's in for repairs so I'm using :couple:'s home computer for a few days)
+* Things got super hectic end of last week and I got swept under the waves a bit
+* General feeling of overwhelm due to the hecticness

+#### What would you like to work on in the next week?

+* I realized my 'who did I help' was quite low so I want t be more mindful about my impact and where I can be supportive
+  * KW: It wasn't low!
+The goal is just recognising one person, even if that's something really small :hugging_face:
+* Website (it's a few hours away from getting finished - with no automation yet), and then I'll update git
+* Resume (backup plan)
+* Research themes with descriptions
+* Current research description
+* The key papers pulled out and in a slide deck

+#### What brought you joy this week?

+* Monday coffee chats :rocket:

+#### Where do you need help from Kirstie?

+* Unsure - I'm honestly just overwhelmed and am unsure where to ask for help.
+There aren't clear action items and I mostly just need gentleness as bumble my way along into the right direction

+#### Any other topics

+* Getting second vaxx on thursday :tada: # Sophia Bi-Weekly Updates

+*Sophia & Kirstie meet every 2 weeks on Tuesdays*

 ### Date: 22 June 2021

 #### Who did you help this week?